Daytona Beach Shores, FL Demographics

 A map of Daytona Beach Shores's Population by Race

-Of the 955 places in Florida, Daytona Beach Shores is the 466th most populous.
+Daytona Beach Shores is ranked the 472nd most populous place in Florida, out of 956 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Daytona Beach Shores was ranked the 466th most populous place in the 2020 Census.

 Daytona Beach Shores's White Population